reimagined/resolve/docs/tutorial.md

 import TabItem from '@theme/TabItem';
 ```

-This document provides a step-by-step tutorial for the reSolve framework.
+This document is a step-by-step tutorial for the reSolve framework.
 Throughout this tutorial, you will iteratively develop a ShoppingList application and learn fundamental concepts of the reSolve framework.

 :::tip ES, CQRS